zeynepbetul/YemekApp/README.md

 A new Flutter application.

-This application was developed with the Kod Planet youtube channel.
+This application is developed with the Kod Planet Flutter Tutorial.